straup/open311-simple/api.md

 * Finish documenting OAuth stuff.

-* Figure out how to encode example responses in [api-methods.json](https://github.com/straup/open311-simple/blob/master/api-methods.json)

 Questions:
 ==

-* Should media uploads be a core part of a "simple" API spec or left to the discretion of individual cities?

-* Should a user be allow to upload multiple media thingies (photos, videos, sound files) in a single API call to _incidents.report_ ?

-* Should a user be allow to append media thingies (or edit a report) after it has been submitted (see above inre: media) ?

 * Privacy concerns related to returning information about the user who reported an incident; should that information be returned at all?